South Dakota: Black Hills & Badlands - Birding Tour

 On this day you will be transferred to the airport for departures out.
 There is no birding on this day.

-PACE: Moderate.
-There are frequent early starts (5-6am) and long days spent in the field with a boxed lunch to be taken on most days (in order to avoid using external restaurants and keeping contact with others to a minimum).
+PACE: Moderate to intense.
+There are frequent early starts (4-5am) and long days spent in the field .
 There are not many long drives on this tour; most of the places are about an hour (direct) from our hotel.
 On one day, (day 3), the drive is longer, 3 hours, and is the longest journey of the tour.
 All the other days involve a drive of an hour or so.

 PHYSICAL DIFFICULTY: Easy.
 Most of the birding will be from the road, or on fairly easy walking trails.
 There may be a few optional uphill hikes into canyons, which could be up to around 2 miles (3km) in length.
 On average around 2 miles (3km) will be walked daily.